 Every existence has a cause to be here.

-If there's no mind perception of suffering, there's no cause for yoga to exist.
+If there's no mind perception of suffering, there's no cause for yoga to be existing.
 When there is mind perception of suffering, there is yoga.
 Wisdom exists because there is ignorance.
 When there is no ignorance, there is no need for us to look for wisdom.
-We are the embodiment of wisdom if there is no ignorance.
+We are not separated from wisdom if there is no ignorance.

-We are looking to become enlightened because we feel suffering under the selfless impermanent existence of this body and the modification of the mind, we feel being not free in this worldly life existence.
+We are looking to become enlightened because we perceive suffering under the selfless impermanent existence of this selfless body and the restless modification of the mind, we feel being not free in this worldly life existence.
 We want to be free from suffering, or to be in a state where there is only peace and happiness.

 When the mind realizes non-separateness or oneness, being free from duality, it will not perceive the limited body and the world of selfless impermanent names and forms as a form of suffering.
-This mind has transcended the term of suffering, and hence, there is no longer a need for this mind to look for a way out.
+This mind has transcended the term of suffering, and hence, there is no longer a need for this mind to look for a way out from suffering.

 This mind will observe the world as it is without interfering with the law of nature.
 It remains calm even though the world is chaotic.

-There is no difference between something so called positive and negative because both positive and negative are selfless and impermanent.
+There is no difference between something so called positive and negative because both positive and negative are also selfless and impermanent.
 Something that we called ‘good’ exist only if there is something ‘bad’, to show that ‘this is something good’ and ‘that is something bad’, and vice versa.

-Everything, regardless of good or bad quality, has to go through the same process of formation and disintegration.
+Everything, regardless of good or bad quality, has to go through the same process of formation, changes and disintegration.
 Thus everything is the same, no difference and non-dualism.
 If we understood this, we will have no sense of superiority or inferiority, and we will let go all the judgments, criticisms and comparisons, which are the common habits of everyone under the influence of ignorance.